hmcts/sscs-submit-your-appeal/README.md

 ## Development

-Install Redis: download, extract, build and start
+Install Redis: download, extract and build:

     http://download.redis.io/redis-stable.tar.gz
     tar xvzf redis-stable.tar.gz
     cd redis-stable
     make

-Sanity check
+Sanity check:

     make test

-Add this to your path
+Add this to your path:

     /usr/local/bin

-Copy over both the Redis server and the command line interface
+Copy over both the Redis server and the command line interface:

     sudo cp src/redis-server /usr/local/bin/
     sudo cp src/redis-cli /usr/local/bin/

-Start redis
+Start redis:

     redis-server

-Bring up SYA in a new terminal window
+Bring up SYA in a new terminal window:

     yarn dev

-View the application
+View the application:

     http://localhost:3000

 ## Docker

+If you would like to view the application without having to setup Redis you can via Docker.

-We use the [Dockerfile] and [docker-compose.yml] to create a development container to bring up the app which includes Redis.
+We use the [Dockerfile] and [docker-compose.yml] to create a container to bring up the app which includes Redis.

-Build the node.js Dockerfile containing SYA into a local image
+Build the node.js Dockerfile containing SYA into a local image:

     docker build -t hmcts/submit-your-appeal:latest .

-Bring up the container
+Bring up the container:

     docker-compose up sya

-View the application
+View the application:

     http://localhost:3000

 ## End-to-end testing

 Ensure both SYA (from one of the methods above) and the [API](https://github.com/hmcts/tribunals-case-api/) are up.
-At present these tests do not run within Docker, therefore, open a new terminal window
+At present these tests do not run within Docker, therefore, open a new terminal window.

-Functional tests
+Functional tests:

     yarn test:functional

-Smoke tests
+Smoke tests:

     yarn test:smoke